This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- You passed out or had a convulsion.
+- You passed out or had a seizure.

 - Your face is getting numb, or you cannot move your arms or legs.

 Problems may happen during surgery that may lead to a craniotomy (open brain surgery).
 Your brain, eyes, bones, blood vessels, or nerves may get injured during surgery.
 You may bleed more than expected or get an infection.
 Your hormone levels may suddenly change and cause serious problems.
 Your surgeon may not be able to remove the tumor completely.
-You may get a blood clot in your leg or arm.
-This may become life-threatening.
+You may develop a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.